aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 Key observations:

-1. **The poisoned data sounds authoritative.** "Board Update," "CORRECTED FIGURES," "SEC has been notified" — the LLM treats this language as credible context.
+1. **The poisoned data sounds authoritative.** "Board Update," "CORRECTED FIGURES," "SEC has been notified": the LLM treats this language as credible context.
 2. **Three documents create consensus.** When the LLM sees three independent sources agreeing on $8.3M revenue, it is extremely unlikely to prefer the single legitimate document (if it even gets retrieved).
 3. **Metadata mimics legitimate documents.** The poisoned docs have the same department tags and classification levels as real documents.
 Without validation at ingestion, nothing distinguishes them.